 - XBox: A reasonably successful gaming console, but one that has not contributed much to Microsoft’s profits.

-- Windows Mobile: A large failure for Microsoft that has not revived since Nadella took the helm.
+- Windows Mobile: A colossal failure for Microsoft that has not revived since Nadella took the helm.

 - Sharepoint: Went from being probably the worst content management systems to a decent one in the past few years.
 But there is little doubt that Sharepoint has increased IT project failures (and other project failures) since its inception.
 Is primarily sold because it is thrown in with other products.
 That is, it exists because of Microsoft’s other offerings.

 - Azure: One of the few bright spots in Microsoft’s non-core offerings.
-Along with AWS, Azure is a main player taking business away from stodgy data center operators like IBM and CSC, in addition to growing the market for PaaS.
+Along with AWS, Azure is a leading player taking business away from stodgy data centre operators like IBM and CSC, in addition to growing the market for PaaS.
 However, even within Microsoft, Azure is seen as a loss leader, and a way to keep Microsoft relevant.

 - Dynamics: A lagging ERP system that is held in place primarily due to Microsoft’s size.